Huotes/CommitMaker/README.md

 Chuck Norris is ten feet tall, weighs two-tons, breathes fire, and could eat a hammer and take a shotgun blast standing.

 Erro na API: HTTPSConnectionPool(host='geek-jokes.sameerkumar.website', port=443): Max retries exceeded with url: /api?format=json (Caused by NameResolutionError("<urllib3.connection.HTTPSConnection object at 0x7097c2375af0>: Failed to resolve 'geek-jokes.sameerkumar.website' ([Errno -3] Temporary failure in name resolution)"))

+Scientifically speaking, it is impossible to charge Chuck Norris with 'obstruction of justice.'
+This is because even Chuck Norris cannot be in two places at the same time.